Rufski/Rufski.github.io/_projects/S2DS_project.md

 #### Data Analysis

 As stated above, the mission was to develop a model that takes as input a time series of the electricity production of a solar farm.
 For that purpose we received data from our technical partner at EPRI of such time series, not measured on actual solar farms but created by software simulation.
-This allowed us to start with naively simple data and gradually increasing its complexity: first ignoring all degradation effects except the material's ageing, then including damages due to dirt, then including variations due to weather.
+This allowed us to start with naively simple data and gradually increase its complexity: first ignoring all degradation effects except the material's ageing, then including damages due to dirt, then including variations due to weather.

 Any proper data science project begins with a thorough data analysis, a task I picked up.
 I wrote a 22-page-long report on everything the team knew about the data, including the way it was generated and the various features of the time series (definition, units, format, etc.).
-I included plots over all datasets of basic properties of the features for each time series (min, max, mean, standard deviation, median), and also a few examples, over various time scales, of those features (for instance, electricity production over a day, over a week, over a month, etc.).
+I included plots over all datasets of basic properties of the features for each time series (min, max, mean, standard deviation...), and also a few examples, over various time scales, of those features (for instance, electricity production over a day, over a week, over a month, etc.).

-Besides editing a report that my teammates could refer to for any question regarding the data, I also uncovered the following errors in the data:
+Besides compiling a report that my teammates could refer to for any question regarding the data, I also uncovered the following errors in the data:
-- In the features related to weather at the solar farm's location, temperatures ranged from 0°C to 80°C (32F to 176F for our American friends), while the wind speed ranged from -25m/s to 40/ms. This puzzling observation led me to realize that the labels of the temperature and wind speed features had been mistakenly swapped.
+- In the features related to weather at the solar farm's location, temperatures ranged from 0°C to 80°C (32F to 176F for our American friends), while the wind speed ranged from -25m/s to 40/ms. These bizarre values led me to realize that the labels of the temperature and wind speed features had been mistakenly swapped.
 - In the solar farm simulations that included the effects of weather, some simulations generated solar farms that would not produce any electricity for whole weeks, an unimaginable scenario given that even a week of thick clouds would allow solar farms to generate a minimum of electricity.

 Both of those errors were promptly reported to our EPRI partners who corrected their data-generating process.
 The newly created data was checked once more, and found free of those errors.